AriFordsham/GHCWiki/prelude710/ftp.md

 `length` is left ungeneralized with regards to the numeric type primarily because `genericLength` has absolutely abysmal performance.
 One of the pragmatic guidelines we followed is that we can't make code slower.

+Reply by dfeuer: The abysmal performance of `genericLength` is not inherent to its type signature, but rather to its definition, which makes it good for producing certain varieties of lazy natural number while making it terrible for anything else.
+We could give `length` a sensible default by applying `fromIntegral` to a `Word`, or simply by using a strict left fold.
+The biggest potential problem, I believe, is that code that uses `length` and does not give the result an explicit signature will get an `Integer` by default, which seems rather rude.

 # While the `Prelude` operations (e.g. `foldr`) will now work on containers such as `Vector`, they still won't work on things like `ByteString` or `Text`, which in some code is used far more than other non-list containers.